nidnogg/zeitfetch/README.md

 ```

 Current to-be-implemented list:
-* Proper macOS implementation (I'm off my Mac system for a while, help would be really appreciated here);
 * GPU information (mixed results with native Linux builds, left it off for the time being);
 * More distro ASCII Art in hex escape code format;
 * Some refactoring here and there.